Theoriginal007/Snakey/README.md

 The classic snake game made in [Python Tkinter](https://docs.python.org/2/library/tkinter.html).
 Written for Python2 by [GeeksforGeeks](https://www.geeksforgeeks.org/snake-game-in-python-using-pygame-module/).
 Licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 ![Python Snake Graphic](graphic.jpg)

-## Overview

-The game is just like the original: a snake trying to eat an apple.
-The snake is colored green, and the apple is red.
-You are the snake; move using the arrow keys, and avoid eating your own tail.

-In this version, it is possible to move through walls, although it is possible to change this by editing the ```if``` statements starting on line 100.

-The code is well commented, and only requires Python2 to be installed, however, it does use Tkinter, which should come pre-installed with Python2, but may not be for various reasons.
-Additional download information is below.

 ## Basic Instructions

 Use the arrow keys to move: the left arrow key to move left, the right arrow key to move right, the up arrow key to move up, and the down arrow key to move down.